 MEPs’ vote signals end of fossil fuel boiler era

-Today MEPs voted to speed up the path to the decarbonisation of buildings and in future, end fossil fuel boilers, as they agreed their position on the EU’s revised energy in buildings law.
+Today, MEPs voted to speed up the path to the decarbonisation of buildings and in future, end fossil fuel boilers, as they agreed on their position on the EU’s revised energy in buildings law.

-This is a highly important moment for the heat pump sector, which offers an energy efficient, renewable heating solution that boosts energy security.
+This is a highly important moment for the heat pump sector, which offers an energy-efficient, renewable, heating and cooling solution that boosts energy security.